Norah Docker: Early life

 She was born in Derby in 1906 as Norah Royce Turner to Sydney and Amy Turner.
 She was the second eldest of four children: Bernice, her older sister by two years, Alma was six years younger, and brother Royce, the youngest.
 The Turners moved to Birmingham, where her father bought into a car dealership.
 Her father committed suicide when she was 16, and she was the last to see her father alive.

 As a young woman, she became a dance hostess at London’s Cafe de Paris.
 She was courted by three men simultaneously, known as "The Judge, the Duke and the Frenchman" in her autobiography.
 'The Judge' was Cecil Whiteley and 'The Duke' was the Ninth Duke of Marlborough.
 She had an affair with Clement Callingham and moved into his house while his divorce from his wife, Pamela, was being settled.
 Clement was a millionaire, the chairman of Henekeys whisky.
-Docker married Clement at the Chelsea Registry Office as soon as his divorce became absolute.
+Docker married Callingham at the Chelsea Registry Office as soon as his divorce became absolute.